grantcolley/battleships/README.md

 - Handle user-input and console output during the game
 - Exit the game if user hits `esc`
 - Complete the game when all ships are sunk

+> [!IMPORTANT]
+>
+> *TODO: Code review!*
+>
+> *The application is running and the tests are passing but is the code correct, efficient, and maintainable, and are the tests sensible, and what is their coverage?*